My Daughter Summer is an active 2.5years old toddler who loves outdoor, animals, loves to climb anything and love to jump in muddy puddles.

 We don’t bring her to big parks everyday but if we do the list below are our must go places.
 Theres a lot of things you can do here.
 The best part is that most of these places are free!
 We try to avoid arcades, crowded and noisy places and mall playgrounds.
 I believe these places doesn’t help my daughter as much as natural playground does.

-Heres my list of places my family visited.
+Here’s my list of places my family visited and will be visiting again and again.
 Warning: lots of photos here.